-As of June 1, 2015 the Supreme Court of Ohio has implemented new Superintendence Rule 66 regarding adult guardianship cases.
-An important provision in this new rule is guardianship training which requires all guardians of adults to receive 6 hours of fundamental education, then 3 hours of continuing education every year thereafter.
+On June 1, 2015 the Supreme Court of Ohio implemented Superintendence Rule 66 regarding adult guardianship cases.
+An important provision in this rule is guardianship training which requires all guardians of adults to receive 6 hours of fundamental education, then 3 hours of continuing education every year thereafter.
 The 6 hours of fundamental education will take place after the appointment of a guardian.

 The 30 minute Adult and Minor Guardianship Video Training Course must be completed prior to the scheduled hearing.

 In addition, the Court has enacted Local Rule 66.13 for the procedure for complaints.

 Please visit the Court's website periodically for updates on guardian's responsibilities and other fundamental education sessions and future continuing education sessions.

 Adult and Minor Guardianship Video Training Course (Runs best with Internet Explorer)

 |Minor Guardianship Application||$124.00|

 |Hearing Fee||$ 40.00 - $55.00 (additional costs may apply)|

 - Payment must be made by cash, certified check, cashier's check, money order, attorney's check or credit/debit card.
 Personal checks are NOT accepted.